Australia’s senior population reflects our famously broad and vibrant cultural and lifestyle diversity.

 Across the SummitCare residential aged care homes in Sydney and Newcastle, staff are educated in the cultural, religious and lifestyle practices of residents from a wide range of backgrounds.

-As examples, at SummitCare’s Canley Vale home, menus are designed to cater for Vietnamese, Khmer and Indochinese residents, staff are multi-lingual, and culturally specific activities and community engagement programs are run regularly.
+As examples, at SummitCare’s Canley Vale aged care home, menus are designed to cater for Vietnamese, Khmer and Indochinese residents, staff are multi-lingual, and culturally specific activities and community engagement programs are run regularly.

 At SummitCare Randwick, Sonja Newman, the Manager of Customer Support and Administration is fluent in Bosnian, Serbian and Croatian languages.
 And across the homes, staff speak Italian, Spanish, Tagalo, Greek, Hindi, Nepalese, simplified Chinese, Arabic, Vietnamese and Khmer.

 “We regularly host national days and special cultural events for our residents, their families and communities,” says Michelle.
 “It’s all about being inclusive and respectful.
 Plus, we have a lot of fun!

 “As we look back on Reconciliation Week, celebrated recently across Australia, we are also pleased to say that we encourage Aboriginal and Torres Strait Islanders to call SummitCare their home.”